districtr/districtr/docs/05landmarks/communityplugin.md

 If there is no `state.map.landmarks`, then we create a new `Landmarks` object passing in `state.map`, `lm` and an anonymous `addFeature` function.
+We describe this function below.

 A new `LandmarkOptions` object is also created with landmarks, features and the `State` map.

+> The `State` object keeps track of landmarks using both `state.place` and the `state.map` mapbox object.

-### The Add New Feature Function for Landmarks
+### The Add New Feature function when Initializing Landmarks

-When a new landmark feature is created, this anonymous function is called that saves the current state to storage.
-If any number of `lm.data.feature` exist, element of id `#landmark-instruction` is ensured visibility.

-If a new feature is indeed created, `window.selectLandmarkFeature` is set to the last in the `lm.data.features` list and element of classes `.landmark-select` and `.marker-form` are set to defaults based on the sequential number of the new feature and a blank description is set to save the new feature.
+When a new `Landmark` object is created, we pass an anonymous function to serve as its `updateLandmarkList` function.
+Thus, what follows is what happens when we wish to update the landmark list, when we create or update features.

+When we update the Landmarks list we...
+- save the whole plan to local storage
+- if there are any number of landmarks, we populate html element of id `#landmark-instructions`
+- if this is a new landmark...
+   - The `window.selectLandmarkFeature` is set to the last index of `lm.data.features`
+   - Values for html documents of class `.landmark-select .label`, and `.marker-form` are populated with generic New Point values based on sequential values.
+   - The description for `lmo` is set to blank, triggering a save.
+ - ...otheriwse...
+   - We use `window.selectLandmarkFeature` to select the relevent landmark by updating html the landmark select text, class `.landmark-select .label`.

+ Finally, if there are features of any length, we update display settings and re-render the whole `state`, that is, all subscribers of `state` are called.

 Otherwise, last feature in the list is set as the selected feature.
-After this, the whole `state` is rerendered, that is, all subscribers of `state` are called.
+After this, the whole `state` is rerendered,

-_loc_array[loc_array.length - 1] keeps you from having to create window.selectLandmarkFeature?_

-_ Only ever called as new_

 ## A Custom Evaluation Tab

-_ OMG WHY????_

 While there exists clean ways to write custom tabs, unusual among all plugins, the `CommunityPlugin` implements to `Tab`s in the `Toolbar`, the `Drawing` tab and a custom `Evaluation` tab that implements a Population `PivotTable`, a VAP `PivotTable` if `state.vap` is available, a `MedianIncomeTable` if `state.incomes` is available and likewise, a `DemographicsTable` on renters.

-_hard coding for Arizona, gahh!_

-_ state.map is the same as mapState.map_

-_ addFeatureFunction should be a helper!_

 ### Adding Location Search